-Nevertheless, characterizing the conditions and likelihood for each case is still challenging, as the approximation above is only meant to provide a qualitative intuition.
+Nevertheless, characterizing the conditions and likelihood for each case is highly challenging, as the approximation only provides a qualitative intuition.
 Existing multi-variate central limit theorems are often too coarse due to an $\Omega(\frac{1}{\sqrt n})$ error, as discussed in~\citep{Xia2021:How-Likely}.

 {\bf Notation.} Now let us define notation to formalize the intuitions discussed above.
 For any budget $B\ge 0$, we let $\cpoly{B}$ denote the relaxation of $\csus{n,B}$ by removing the size constraint and the integrality constraints on $\vec x$ and on $\vo$.
 Recall that $\vo$ still needs to be non-negative.
 That is,